The Infinitesimal Phase Response Curves of Oscillators in Piecewise Smooth Dynamical Systems: Methods

-Shaw \textit{et al.}~2012 considered a piecewise linear system satisfying the assumptions of Theorem \ref{theorem} and Corollary \ref{corl:circuit}, where the vector field is piecewise differentiable but discontinuous at subdomain boundaries.
-Our theory correctly captures all discontinuities of the iPRC at the boundaries (Figure \ref{modified-iris-iprc}).
+Shaw \textit{et al.}~2012 considered a piecewise linear system satisfying \yp{Assumptions \ref{a:limit_cycle}--\ref{a:direct_deriv}}, where the vector field is piecewise differentiable but discontinuous at subdomain boundaries.
+Our theory correctly captures all discontinuities of the iPRC at the boundaries \cite{ShawParkChielThomas2012SIADS}.
 Coombes (2008) considered systems with continuous vector fields not necessarily differentiable at domain boundaries, and analytically computed continuous iPRCs for each system.
 In the following corollary, we show that a continuous iPRC is a general property of limit cycles over continuous, piecewise smooth vector fields.